pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Sinclair-ZX-Spectrum.md

 ### ZX Basic Abstraction

-To support the many disc systems that are available for the Spectrum, a [generic basic driver](Platform-ZX-Basic-Driver) can be linked in.
-You will have to implement the BASIC program yourself to adapt it for the target disc system.
+To support the many other disc systems that are available for the Spectrum, a [generic basic driver](Platform-ZX-Basic-Driver) can also be linked in.
+To adapt this library for the target disc system a BASIC program will need to be written.

 ## ZX Library Features